HamishPayne/CODE-WORDS/Classroom/Week-03/readme.md

 ## Electronic Literature
 At the start of this class we started looking at what electronic literature was and what it could be.
-We split into groups again and did a quick research session finding different examples of electronic literature that fit into a few different catagories.
+We split into groups again and did a quick research session finding different examples of electronic literature that fit into a few different catagories (see table).
 Some of these things I wouldn't have concidered electronic literature before, I think my general idea of what electronic literatyre was was a piece of long form text that was displayed in a digital format, but now i beleive that it is a much broader catagory and can really be anything that uses letters, words or text, written or spoken, in any type of digital format.

 Having a stronger understanding of the meaning of electronic literature made me think a bit more about what I could do for my main project.
 I want to try and do something different to just presenting the text in written form on the screen, I need to research the possibilities of Processing to try and figure out some ways I can present my text in a unique way.

 |   |   |    |
 | ------------- | ------------- | ------------- |